mayabrandi/clinical_EPPs/README.md

 ## Production and Stage

+Development of new EPPs is preferably be done locally but the final testing is done on the stage server.

-The production lims system is set up on (thalamus) and the stage lims system is set up on ...
+The production lims system is set up on hippocampus and the stage lims system is set up on amygdala.

-Testing of a new scripts is done on the stage server.

-The procedure for installing is the same on both servers

-ssh into the server:
+ssh into the stage servers:

+stage
 `ssh gls@clinical-lims-stage.scilifelab.se`

-or if you are deploying to productuion:
+productuion
 `ssh gls@clinical-lims.scilifelab.se`

+You will need a password wich is keppt in the safety locker at clinical genomics.

+## Insalling
+The procedure for installing is the same on both servers.

 clinical_EPPs is cloned into `opt/nknknjk` and installed by the glsai user under the conda environment epp_master.